jcobo88/packet-tracer-networking-lab/README.md

 - Layer 2 and Layer 3 troubleshooting
 - End-to-end validation

-The repository contains the completed Packet Tracer file, exported device configurations, and 64 screenshots documenting the build, failures, troubleshooting, repairs, and final validation.
+The repository contains the completed Packet Tracer file, six exported Cisco device configurations, and 64 screenshots documenting the build, failures, troubleshooting, repairs, and final validation.

 ---